mrcgrtz/kickstart/README.md

 ## Roadmap

  * 2.7.0: Add support for AMD with grunt-contrib-requirejs.
- * 2.8.0: Change Gruntfile to plain JavaScript to get rid of CoffeeScript in all places.
-Modularize Grunt tasks.
+ * 2.8.0: Modularize Grunt tasks.
  * 3.0.0: Change Kickstart to a Yeoman generator.

 ## License